ava-labs/avalanche-docs/docs/specs/blueberry.md

 #### Block Content

-Currently, AvalancheGo (with code name Apricot) allows the following block types with the following content:
+Currently, Apricot allows the following block types with the following content:

 - _Standard Blocks_ may contain multiple transactions of the following types:
   - CreateChainTx